All Episodes

 Welcome to the Rush Limbaugh program with me, Jason Lewis, Colonel.

-Snurley tells me you are the anti-Barock.
+Snurdley tells me you are the anti-Barack.

-I'm not gonna kowtow.
+I'm not going to kowtow.

-Uh i if you want to throw mud at me, you can go ahead, but uh I'm going to risk my career to protect my true troops, and as you said, quote, I'll go to hell with a can of gasoline, close quote, to protect my troops.
+And as you said, quote, I'll go to hell with a can of gasoline, close quote, to protect my troops.

-And this guy was stonewalling the uh female interrogators that we had assigned to us, and I went and uh did a psychological intimidation trick on him by firing my uh nine millimeter service pistol uh back over the the back of his head and and he brought forth the information.
+And I went and did a psychological intimidation trick on him by firing my 9mm service pistol back over the back of his head.

-Did you check with the American Red Cross first, Colonel?
+Wait, Did you check with the American Red Cross first, Colonel?

 Well, you know, that's one of the things that people have to understand.

-Uh leaders in combat have to make tough decisions.
+Leaders in combat have to make tough decisions.

-And you have a moral obligation to take care of your soldiers, and I think that's one of the critical things that I look to bring as a congressman is to take care of my constituents and take care of the American people.
+And I think that's one of the critical things that I look to bring as a congressman is to take care of my constituents and take care of the American people.

-And sometimes you have to stand alone and uh as I did then, you you take responsibility and accountability for those actions.
+And as I did then, you take responsibility and accountability for those actions.

-You don't whine and complain, but uh you say I'm here, this is what I I decided to do.
+You don't whine and complain, but you say, I'm here.

-Uh the institution now can make their decision, and then you go on from there.
+And then you go on from there.

-And I was fined five thousand dollars.
+And I was fined $5,000.

-And of course, protecting the United States, national security is the first and foremost object of the central government.
+And, of course, protecting the United States, national security is the first and foremost object of the central government.

 They think we're running a national charity out of Washington.